Michael Salter, MD, PhD, FRSC

 Institute of Medical Sciences and Faculty of Dentistry

-Dr. Michael Salter is Senior Scientist in the Neurosciences & Mental Health Program at The Hospital for Sick Children (SickKids) Research Institute, and a professor at the University of Toronto.
+Dr. Michael Salter is Senior Scientist in the Neurosciences & Mental Health Program and Chief of Research at The Hospital for Sick Children (SickKids) Research Institute.
+He is also a professor at the University of Toronto.
 He holds the Canada Research Chair in Neuroplasticity and Pain, and is the Anne and Max Tanenbaum Chair in Molecular Medicines.
 He has authored more than 120 scientific papers, reviews and book chapters.

 Dr. Salter is best known for his work on synaptic physiology and he has done groundbreaking work that has led to new paradigms about neuroplasticity and about how synaptic transmission in the central nervous system is regulated by biochemical processes within neurons and by glial-neuronal interactions.
 His discoveries have broad implications for the control of cell-cell communication throughout the nervous system and his work has regularly appeared in elite journals including Nature, Science, Cell, Nature Medicine and Neuron.
 Notwithstanding his present focus on molecular/cellular aspects of pain he has published work on many aspects of the pain experience including clinical studies on bio-behavioural aspects of chronic pain in patients.